 Read about the UN-Habitat/EMIF Group announcement of their partnership here.

-Concurrent with our CIV Fund initiative, EMIF Group is also seeking to establish a US$500 million long-term core infrastructure equity fund that both utilizes our CIV Fund as a project pipeline feeder and augments this pipeline with other construction-ready, third-party non-OECD infrastructure projects.
+Concurrent with our Development Fund initiative, EMIF Group is also seeking to establish a US$500 million long-term core infrastructure equity fund that both utilizes our Development Fund as a project pipeline feeder and augments this pipeline with other construction-ready, third-party non-OECD infrastructure projects.